 Have the power to turn water into blood (Rev 11:6)

-Lord on earth" (Rev 11:4).
+the Lord on earth" (Rev 11:4).
 This precise imagery was

-used before during the restoration of the Second Temple for Joshua the priest and Zerubbabel the governor of Judah:
+used before during the restoration of the Second Temple for Joshua the priest and Zerubbabel the governor of

-and on its left?"
+lampstand and on its left?"
 And I answered the second time and said to him, "What are the two olive branches

 The two lampstands represent what is behind the Two Witnesses, "not by might nor by power, but